nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

-- `edit appt 3 d/2024-12-05 13:00 m/Budesonide` Edits the date & time and the medicine to be `29/03/2025 10:30` and `Budesonide` respectively.
+- `edit appt 3 d/2024-12-05 13:00 m/Budesonide` Edits the date and time and the medicine to be `29/03/2025 10:30` and `Budesonide` respectively.

 <br>

 ##### Deleting an appointment : `delete appt`

-Deletes the specified appointment from the system.
+Deletes the specified appointment from DocTrack.

 Format: `delete appt INDEX`